 Where to stay in Sydney

-Whether you want to stay in a boutique converted brewery, a luxury hotel on the Harbour or an edgy loft-style room above one of the city's most popular nightspots, Sydney has a huge range of top-quality hotels.
+Whether you want to stay in a converted brewery, a luxury hotel on the harbour or an edgy loft-style room above one of the city's most popular nightspots, Sydney has a huge range of top-quality hotels.

 By Paul Chai